DuoIncure/DuoIncure/README.md

 # Hi!
-I'm Duo Incure but I go by Duo
+I'm Duo Incure!

 I am currently learning C#, however I also have experience in JavaScript and PHP.